Brett Morris: 2020

-Brett's twin brother, Josh, requested to be released by Cronulla-Sutherland and then joined the Sydney Roosters from Round 3 of 2020.
+Brett's twin brother, Josh, requested to be released by Cronulla and then joined the Sydney Roosters from round 3 of 2020.

 In round 7 of the 2020 NRL season, Morris scored a hat-trick against one of his former clubs as the Sydney Roosters defeated St. George Illawarra 26–12 at Bankwest Stadium.

 In round 15, Morris scored two tries as the Sydney Roosters defeated Wests Tigers 38–16 at Leichhardt Oval.

 Morris made a total of 17 appearances and scored 12 tries in the 2020 NRL season as the club fell short of a third successive premiership.

 2021

 In round 1 of the 2021 NRL season, Morris scored a hat-trick in the Sydney Roosters 46–4 victory over Manly-Warringah at the Sydney Cricket Ground.

 The following week, Morris scored another hat-trick in the Sydney Roosters 40–6 victory over the Wests Tigers.
 Morris became the first player in history to score consecutive hat-tricks in the opening two rounds of the competition.

 In round 4, he scored another two tries in the Sydney Roosters 32–12 victory over the New Zealand Warriors.